tc39/how-we-work/incubator-calls.md

 ## Before the Call: Setting the Agenda

-To focus on the guiding principle of providing and receiving relevant feedback, the agenda items should be scoped.
+To focus on the guiding principle of presenting and receiving relevant feedback, the agenda items should be scoped.
 Open ended calls for feedback are discouraged.

 ### Champions